 Outside AUBG visitors fill in a form before using library materials.
 The Circulation librarians help them to find the needed material.

 Materials on Reserve can be used in the library for 2-hours.
 Reserve materials cannot be taken out of the library.
-Students may check-out up to three reserve materials at one time.
-Students should ask for a reserve material by giving the author and the title of the material, the course and the name of the faculty member.
-Dismembering, damaging and highlighting of reserve materials are not allowed.
+Students may check out up to three reserve materials at one time.
+Students should ask for reserve material by giving the author and the title of the material, the course and the name of the faculty member.
+Dismembering, damaging, and highlighting reserve material is not allowed.
 Reserve materials must be returned at the Reserve Desk.
 Electronic reserves can be accessed through the link on the reserve bibliographic record.

 Online reserve materials

-Access to the on-line materials is available through the Library Catalog.
-The access is restricted via the university net.
+Access to the online materials is available through the Library Catalog.
+Access is restricted via the university net.
 The policy also supports direct linking to the collection of licensed journals articles and e-books, rather than digitizing from print.
 Note that the licenses do not permit storing copies of the licensed material on another server for the purposes of printing or online access.

 Print reserve materials

-Journal articles - The Copyright Act permits the coping of one article per journal issue, or two or more if they are from a special issue of a journal.
+The Copyright Act permits the copying of one article per journal issue, or two or more if they are from a special issue of a journal.
 No greater quantity from a single issue may be copied for students for the duration of the course.